ChristianSAW/PID-Controller/README.md

 The maximum speed achieved here while the vehicle was stable was 61.5 mph.
 During this run, the vehicle stays on the track but it wobbles quite a bit and will cross the lane lines at certain points.
-The average speed here is lower between 40-45 mph.
+The average speed here is lower (~40-45 mph).

 A graph of the CTE, Throttle, and Speed vs Time can be seen below.

 ![alt text][image5]

-A graph of the CTE, Steering Value, Steering Angle vs Time can be seen below.
+A graph of the CTE, Steering Value, and Steering Angle vs Time can be seen below.

 ![alt text][image6]